 A buy–stop order is entered at a stop price above the current market price.
-Investors generally use a buy stop order to limit a loss or to protect a profit on an asset that they have sold short.
+Traders generally use a buy stop order to limit a loss or to protect a profit on an asset that they have sold short.

 A sell–stop order is entered at a stop price below the current market price.
-Investors generally use a sell–stop order to limit a loss or to protect a profit on an asset that they own.
+Traders generally use a sell–stop order to limit a loss or to protect a profit on an asset that they own.